-Catch of the Day – the freshest of fish right here on your doorstep!
+Catch of the Day – the freshest of fish right here in your High Street!

-This weekend, starting Friday 17th May we have the following in store:
+This weekend, beginning Friday 6th December, we’ll have the following in store:

 A firm-fleshed, oil-rich fish with a torpedo-like shape and iridescent silver and blue striped skin.
 Mackerel is a delicious, nutritious and sustainable fish, with intense, creamy meat packed with omega-3 fatty acids.

 Freshness is of utmost importance – mackerel, like many oily fish, tend to spoil more quickly than white fish.
 Check for firm, shiny bodies and clear, bright eyes.

 The oily texture of mackerel makes it an excellent fish for smoking.
 Smoked mackerel is delicious torn into salads or whizzed in a blender with some crème fraîche or ricotta cheese, lemon juice and pepper to make smoked mackerel pâté.

 This week’s mussels were grown on the rocks and stones of the Cornish coastline.
 Mussels are one of the most environmentally sound types of fish or shellfish available and they don’t come with a hefty price tag.

 Mussels are at their best during the cold months as this is outside the breeding season.
 Plump, juicy flesh and a succulent taste of the sea is what you are looking for once they are cooked.